Read our 2017 Report Card for Demings.

 H.R.
 1039 amends the federal criminal code to authorize a probation officer to arrest a person, without warrant, if there is probable cause to believe that person forcibly assaulted or obstructed a probation officer while performing their official duties.
 The bill also would direct the ...

-From Jan 2017 to Apr 2018, Demings missed 16 of 857 roll call votes, which is 1.9%.
-This is on par with the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2017 to Sep 2018, Demings missed 17 of 1,125 roll call votes, which is 1.5%.
+This is better than the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|